SERA46: Framework for Nutrient Reduction Strategy Collaboration: The Role for Land Grant Universities

 Non-Technical Summary

 The Mississippi and Atchafalaya rivers contribute significant amounts of freshwater flows to the Gulf of Mexico.
 Excess nutrients (nitrogen and phosphorus) lost from the landscape into waterways in the river basins, loss of floodplains and wetlands, and anthropogenic changes to the landscape have contributed to hypoxia in the Gulf.
 The Gulf hypoxic zone, commonly known as the “dead zone,” is the second largest in the world.
-State efforts to reduce nutrients entering the Gulf are coordinated through the Gulf of Mexico Hypoxia Task Force (HTF), a formal partnership of representatives from five federal agencies, the National Tribal Water Council, and environmental quality, agricultural, and conservation agencies from twelve of the Basin states.
-SERA-46 works alongside the HTF to utilize the research and extension capacities of the land grant universities (LGUs) in the 12 Mississippi River mainstem states to promote the implementation of science-based approaches to nutrient management and conservation practices.
+Efforts to reduce nutrients entering the Gulf are coordinated through the Gulf of Mexico Hypoxia Task Force (HTF); the HTF is a formal partnership of representatives from five federal agencies, the National Tribal Water Council, and environmental quality, agricultural, and conservation agencies from twelve of the Basin states.
+SERA-46 works alongside the HTF to utilize the research and extension capacities of the land grant universities (LGUs) in the 12 Mississippi River mainstem states; our purpose is to promote the implementation of science-based approaches to nutrient management and conservation practices.
 Project members work with farmers, farm advisors, watershed practitioners, and other landscape managers to increase adoption of conservation practices and apply knowledge gained through applied research.
 Key elements of the project include strengthening relationships among LGUs, HTF members, and other partners; communications and outreach activities such as publications and digital media; and strengthening the knowledge base for discovery of new tools and practices in support of nutrient reduction strategies.

 Statement of Issues and Justification

 The Gulf of Mexico covers approximately 600,000 square miles and is the world's ninth-largest body of water.
 Water enters the Gulf through the Yucatan Strait, circulates as the Loop Current, and exits through the Florida Strait eventually forming the Gulf Stream.
-Coastal wetlands in the Gulf encompass over five million acres (about half of the U.S. total) and serve as important habitat for numerous fish and wildlife species.
+Coastal wetlands in the Gulf encompass over five million acres (about half of the US total) and serve as important habitat for numerous fish and wildlife species.
 Gulf fisheries are some of the most productive in the world.
 It is home to 141 federally protected species (102 are endangered) including fish, birds, turtles, alligators, coral, and plants.

 The Mississippi River accounts for nearly two-thirds of the freshwater flows to the Gulf of Mexico.
-The Mississippi-Missouri River is the fourth longest in the world (3,710 miles or 5,970 km) draining the third largest river basin in the world (1.2 million mi2 or 3.1 million km2) (Figure 1).
+The Mississippi-Missouri River is the fourth longest in the world (3,710 miles or 5,970 km) draining the third largest river basin in the world (1.2 million sqare miles or 3.1 million square km) (Figure 1).
 The Basin includes all or parts of 31 states and 2 Canadian Provinces, covering roughly 40% of the land in the 48 contiguous states.
 Tributaries to Lake Itasca in Minnesota are the source of the Mississippi River.
 About 70% of the flow discharges into the Gulf of Mexico more than 50 miles (80 km) southeast of New Orleans in Louisiana and 30% of the discharge is through the Atchafalaya River delta, to the west of New Orleans.
 More than 72 million people live in the Mississippi River Basin.
 It is the migration corridor for 60 percent of North America's bird species and supports 25 percent of its fish species.
 The river provides water to more than 50 cities and 18 million people and serves as a major shipping and transportation corridor for US commerce.

 Annually, the United States grows more than one-third of the corn and soybeans in the World and much of this production is in the Mississippi River Basin (USDA-National Agricultural Statistics Service, http://www.nass.usda.gov/).
 Major portions of US wheat, cotton, and rice crops are grown in the Basin, and it contains extensive livestock operations (pork, poultry, beef, dairy).
 More than 70% of the nitrogen (N) and phosphorus (P) delivered to the Gulf of Mexico is associated with agricultural and other non-point activities (Alexander et al., 2008).